Masters of Camouflage: Mechanisms of Dynamic Skin Colouration in Cephalopods

 The Basics of Light Reflection off Surfaces

 Before discussing how these reflective cells help in achieving various skin colourations, it is important to introduce the basics of light reflection.
 Light travels in a straight line through a medium and when it hits a surface, it bounces, or reflects, off the surface linearly in a different direction (Cloney & Brocco, 1983).
 However, some surfaces, like spheres, deviate from linear trajectory by localized non-uniformities in the medium for which they pass.
-In other words, rather than having one straight reflected ray, the light diverges off the surface in multiple directions, a process known as (Videen, 1991).
+In other words, rather than having one straight reflected ray, the light diverges off the surface in multiple directions, a process known as scattering (Videen, 1991).
 Furthermore, as visible light hits contact surfaces at differing wavelengths, the light gets transmitted and observed as colours on the visible spectrum (Fig. 10).
 For instance, as the angle of incidence increases, the wavelengths of the reflected light decrease and shift toward the shorter end of the spectrum (Mäthger & Hanlon, 2007).

 Fig. 10.
 The Visible Light Spectrum (Stark, 2021).